 - What relationship do you have with today's snowboarders, and what they achieve?

 - It's fun to see what Travis Rice does.
-His film Dark Matter , I have to say, is the rawest snowboarding film ever made.
+His film Dark Matter , I have to say, is the best snowboarding film ever made.
 A good snowboarder for me is someone who can ride everything.
-An example is Alexander Østreng.
+For the Norwegian scene an example is Alexander Østreng.
 He didn't win much through competitions, but is one of the ones I like to watch the most.
-Ståle Sandbech has always been Norway's best overall rider, and I am particularly impressed by the little I have seen of him free riding.
+Ståle Sandbech has always been Norway's best overall rider, and I am particularly impressed by his freeriding

 - What would you say has changed in snowboarding since you started?